-At the risk of sounding completely fashion challenged, I must admit that ever since I discovered a few of the best travel pants, they are almost all I ever wear.
-I know how that sounds, but they are just so freaking comfortable!
-Why would I choose to wear anything else?
-I mean, to be fair, we do a lot of traveling, but I wear them all the time at home, too.
+At the risk of sounding completely fashion challenged, I must admit that ever since I discovered the best travel pants, they are almost all I ever wear.
+They are just so comfortable and versatile.

-The good news is that I found them!
-I found a few of them, actually.
+The good news is that we found some really great choices!
 But not without a few trials and returns.
-To help you avoid the tribulations of finding the best travel pants (or the best travel trousers, as they call them in my new hometown of London!), I’ve put together a guide to the best travel pants to help you find them too!
+To help you avoid the tribulations of finding the best travel pants (or the best travel trousers, as they call them in the UK!), I’ve put together a guide to the best travel pants and jeans to make the search easy for you!

 Best Travel Pants Brands to Look For